 Small Business Subcontracting Plans

-The Small Business Subcontracting Program is based on Public Law 95-507 that was passed in 1978 to ensure that prime contractors further the goals of increasing participation of small businesses in federal procurement.
-Per Federal Acquisition Regulation (FAR) Subpart 19.7 any contractor receiving a contract for more than the simplified acquisition threshold must agree in the contract that small business, veteran-owned small business, service-disabled veteran-owned small business, HUBZone small business, small disadvantaged business and women-owned small business concerns will have the maximum practicable opportunity to participate in contract performance consistent with its efficient performance.
-It is further the policy of the United States that its prime contractors establish procedures to ensure the timely payment of amounts due pursuant to the terms of their subcontracts with small business, veteran-owned small business, service-disabled veteran-owned small business, HUBZone small business, small disadvantaged business and women-owned small business concerns.
+The Small Business Subcontracting Program is based on Public Law 95-507, which was passed in 1978 to ensure that prime contractors further the goals of increasing participation of small businesses in federal procurement.
+Per Federal Acquisition Regulation (FAR) Subpart 19.7, any contractor receiving a contract for more than the simplified acquisition threshold must agree in the contract that small business, veteran-owned small business (VOSB), service-disabled veteran-owned small business (SVOSB), Historically Utilized Business (HUBZone) small business, small disadvantaged business (SDB) and women-owned small business (WOSB) concerns will have the maximum practicable opportunity to participate in contract performance consistent with its efficient performance.

-The government requires the adoption of FAR Clause 52.219-8, "Utilization of Small, Small Disadvantaged and Women-Owned Small Business Concerns," in all purchases/contracts over simplified acquisition threshold that offer subcontracting opportunities.
+The federal government requires that its prime contractors establish procedures to ensure the timely payment of amounts due pursuant to the terms of their subcontracts with these same small business components.
+It requires the adoption of FAR Clause 52.219-8, "Utilization of Small, Small Disadvantaged and Women-Owned Small Business Concerns," in all purchases/contracts over simplified acquisition threshold that offer subcontracting opportunities.
 The legislation requires certain prime contractors and subcontractors to prepare formal subcontracting plans.
-The law specifically requires submission and implementation of a subcontracting plan for contracts exceeding $650,000 including options, $1.5 million for construction, as well as reporting and record keeping for contractors with plans.

-Offerors submitting a proposal in response to the government´s solicitation shall submit a small business subcontracting plan that complies with the requirements of FAR Clause 52.219-9.
+Offerors submitting a proposal in response to the government´s solicitation must submit a small business subcontracting plan that complies with the requirements of FAR Clause 52.219-9.
 Subcontracting plans are not required:

 - From small business concerns